byuoitav/team/notes/installnotes.md

 * Wait 2 or so minutes and then check the `docker ps` command again - the `Created` column should show the docker containers got rebuilt.
 * At this point, reboot the pi - if there are still issues, call Engineering.

+### Bad UI Config
+![Screen with stopped messages] (https://github.com/byuoitav/team/raw/master/images/bad-ui-config.jpg) If you see this screen where the errors DO NOT disapper, it is usually caused by a bad UI config.
+Traditionally that there is a device in the UI config not found in the room configuration returned from the Database.